espaciomore/php-micro-mvc-fw-brugal/README.md

-php-micro-mvc-fw-brugal
+php-micro-cmv-fw-brugal
 =======================

-Just another not so micro PHP MVC framework for quick web development.
+Just another not so micro PHP CMV framework for quick web development.